Eddikan/ime-ekwere-lendsqr-fe-test/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-the styling consists of scss, react styled components and css i used react-query and axios for the api request
+you can login with any username or password provided it passes the authentication the styling consists of scss, react styled components and css i used react-query and axios for the api request i used the appropraite fonts for each page